ryscheng/www.raymondcheng.net/_posts/2018-11-25-git-yubikey.md

 [https://github.com/settings/keys](https://github.com/settings/keys)

 You should also add your GPG signature public key to GitHub.
-We previously exported it to a file at the end of the ["generate your keys section](#generate-your-keys).
+We previously exported it to a file at the end of the [generate your keys section](#generate-your-keys).
 From any computer where the public key is already loaded, you can get it again by running:
 ```bash